Soyvolon/ChristysThirstyBeerRides/docs/README.md

 ## Christy's Thirsty MURAL and BEER Ride
 > Check-in 2-2:50pm, Roll out 3pm<br />
-Bayboro Brewing Co.
-2390 5th Ave S · St. Petersburg, FL<br />
+ Cage Brewing, 2001 1st Ave S, St. Petersburg, FL<br />
-Sunday, February 21st.
+Saturday, March 13th.

 What better way is there to explore St. Pete's amazing murals then by a fun, casual bike ride ... with hydration stops at local breweries?!